rseng/zenodo-release/README.md

 ### GitHub Action

-After you complete the steps above to create the metadata file, you might create a release action as follows:
+After you complete the steps above to create the metadata file, you have two options.

+#### Existing DOI

+If you have an existing DOI that is of the **all versions** type meaning we can update it, you should provide it to the action.
+The example below shows running a release workflow and providing an archive to update to a new version (**released under the same DOI**)

 ```yaml
 name: Zenodo Release